-Sherry Lynn (Schoenhoff) Major, 49, South Hutchinson died Oct.
+Sherry Lynn (Schoenhoff) Major, 49, South Hutchinson, KS, died Oct.
 6, 1999, at Hutchinson Hospital She was born Nov.
-24, 1949, the daughter of John W. and Barbara J. Diggs.
-A lifetime Hutchinson resident.
+24, 1949, the daughter of John W. (died Aug.
+19, 1985) and Barbara J. Diggs Schoenhoff (died June 14, 2011).
+She was a lifetime Hutchinson resident.
+Survivors include: two sons, Jesse L., of the home, and Kelly Jenkins, Hutchinson; two daughters, Shelly Anstine, Hutchinson, and Keri Jenkins, Lawrence; three brothers, Craig, Mike, and Johnny Schoenhoff, all of Hutchinson.
+Memorials may be sent to the Sexual Assault-Domestic Violence Center, Hutchinson, in care of the mortuary.
 Burial in Fairlawn Burial Park.

 Michael E. Schroeder, 56, died Dec.
 9, 2006, at Hutchinson Hospital.
 He was born March 7, 1950, in Larned, the son of Ted and Geraldine Hendershot Schroeder.
 In 1968, he graduated from Hutchinson High School, and later attended Hutchinson Community College.
 A lifetime Hutchinson resident, he was a delivery tech for Health Equip for 11 years.
 He belonged to Park Place Christian Church, attended Friends Bible Church and was a member of Loyal Order of Moose No. 982.
 He was a U.S. Army veteran of the Vietnam War.
 On Jan.
 22, 1983, he married Sherry Lynn Hullet in Hutchinson.
 She survives.
 Other survivors include: a daughter, Heather and Larry Lac Kamp, Olathe; a brother, Jeff, Wichita; two sisters, Donna and Duane Bontrager, Haven, and Barbara and Dennis Carey, Hutchinson.
 He was preceded in death by his parents.
 Burial will be in Penwell-Gabel Cemetery and Mausoleum.